DSharpPlus/DSharpPlus/docs/articles/commands/module_lifespans.md

 ## 2. Transient Implementation

-This is the implementation where the ModuleLifespan is set to be Transient
+This is the implementation where the ModuleLifespan is set to be Transient and gets instantiated on each command call.
 ```cs
 using DSharpPlus.CommandsNext;
 using DSharpPlus.CommandsNext.Attributes;